Get started:

 How to Ensure You’re Not Buying a Scrapped Car?

 To avoid purchasing a badly damaged or scrapped vehicle, carefully examine the paperwork and do not simply take the seller’s word for it.
 Some sellers may conceal a car’s history in order to make a quick sale.
-You can get an instant report using our registration checker to find any hidden data, such as whether the vehicle has been scrapped or the
+You can get an instant report using our registration checker to find any hidden data, such as whether the vehicle has been scrapped or the car has outstanding finance, so you can buy with confidence.

 Who Issues a Certificate of Destruction & Why It’s Essential for Scrap Vehicles?

 A Certificate of Destruction (COD) is an official document that proves a vehicle has been scrapped and no longer exists.
 The DVLA issued it to make sure the car was legally taken off the road.
 Only Authorised Treatment Facilities (ATFs) licensed under the End-of-Life Vehicle Regulations 2003 can dismantle and recycle cars.
-After scrapping the vehicle, the ATF will notify the DVLA, who will then issue the COD.
+After scrapping the vehicle, the ATF will notify the DVLA, which will then issue the COD.
 This is important because it protects you from future liabilities such as unpaid road tax or vehicle-related fines.
 COD is free, but you may still have to cover the cost of scrapping your car.

 Thinking of Buying a Scrapped Car?

 A DVLA scrap vehicle, often severely damaged, can never be driven, insured, or taxed again.
 That means you’d be paying for something that is legally useless on the road.
 To avoid costly mistakes, always check if car has been scrapped before purchasing.
-A quick
+A quick car reg check can help you avoid making a costly mistake.

 Beware of These Scrapped Vehicle Scams!